Open-Technology Research Tool

 The Synch.Live system collects anonymized tracking data for artistic, social and scientific benefit.
 The data has much to teach researchers about how human groups cooperate, solve conflicts and build teams.
 It is also beautiful: a gestural, abstract map of human activity.

-Ongoing Research
+Active Research

-Higher connectedness
+Higher social connectedness